 - Consumer transparency tools: Digital product passport support enables QR code scanning so consumers can access complete information about their canned tuna’s origin, fishing method, and sustainability credentials

-This comprehensive approach transforms skipjack traceability from a complex challenge into a competitive advantage for responsible brands.
-By establishing transparency at the vessel level rather than after processing, SmarTuna ensures every can of skipjack tuna carries verifiable proof of its responsible sourcing, helping consumers make informed choices while supporting sustainable fishing practices worldwide.
+By establishing transparency at the vessel level rather than after processing, SmarTuna ensures every can of skipjack tuna carries verifiable proof of responsible sourcing, helping consumers make informed choices while supporting sustainable fishing practices worldwide.